samarthasm/DeployingWebServerinAzure/README.md

    Then, you can follow it up with "terraform plan -out solution.plan" and "terraform apply" commands.

-f.
-Once you have deployed the infrastructure, you can check the resources on azure portal and then destroy them.
+g.
+Once you have deployed the infrastructure, you can check the resources on azure portal or on cli/cloud shell with the following command:

+    ```
+    terraform show
+    ```

+h.
+Finally, you can destroy the created resources with the following command:

+    ```
+    terraform destroy
+    ```

 ### Output

 1. Tag-policy creation and assignment: